anandbaraik/tvShow/README.md

 ### Bookmarks

 A separate `features/bookmarks/` domain, following the same layering as `shows` minus the query layer — there's no API for it, it's pure client state. `bookmarks.store.ts` holds the bookmarked shows (full `TvShow` objects, not just ids, so a bookmark still renders even if the show later drops out of the Top 250 list or a search result) and persists them to `localStorage` under `tvshow.bookmarks` via a `watch`.
 No authentication: bookmarks are local to the browser.
 Toggling happens from the show detail page (`ShowDetail.vue`'s ★/☆ button); the `/bookmarks` route and nav link list everything bookmarked, reusing the same `ShowGrid` component the search results use.

+## Trade-offs and known limitations

+Decisions made deliberately, with a real cost attached — worth knowing before extending any of them:

+- **The genre filter only offers genres it's actually seen.** There's no "list all genres" endpoint, so the `<select>` options come from `useGenreOptions`, derived from whatever's in the already-loaded Top 250 list.
+The `/search` endpoint itself covers a much larger catalog (tens of thousands of results for a genre like Drama alone) that may include genres the Top 250 never surfaces — those aren't selectable, even though the API would honor them.
+- **Search results are a flat, uncapped-looking list that's actually capped at 25.** `rows=25` is a fixed request param; the response's `numFound` is routinely in the thousands.
+There's no pagination or infinite scroll — a real product would need one.
+- **The show list and the show detail cache don't share data.** `shows.store.ts` keeps `shows` (the Top 250/search results) and `showDetails` (fetched-by-id) as two independent slices.
+Clicking a card always fetches that show again from `/api/imdb/{id}`, even though the same data just arrived via the list fetch.
+This was a deliberate choice — it means the detail page works for *any* id (including a bookmarked show that's no longer in the current list or search results) without needing to reconcile two data shapes — but it does mean a redundant network call on the common path.
+- **Bookmarks don't sync anywhere.** They're `localStorage`-only, tied to the "no authentication for now" scope in the brief.
+Clearing site data, switching browsers, or using a private window loses them.
+Adding real persistence later would mean introducing an actual backend and auth, not a bigger localStorage schema.
+- **An abstraction that got removed once it proved to have no reuse**: the genre/sort/search controls briefly lived in their own `ShowFilterBar.vue`, wired with `defineModel` for two-way binding.
+Once it was clear `HomeView.vue` was its only consumer and would stay that way, the component was deleted and the controls inlined directly into the view — the extra file and prop/emit indirection weren't earning their keep.
+Worth remembering next time a "reusable" component is extracted for something used exactly once.

 ## Environment variables